namhyung/uftrace/README.md

     $ make
     $ sudo make install

-For more advanced setup, please refer [INSTALL.md](INSTALL.md) file.
+For details about installation and dependencies, please refer to [INSTALL.md](INSTALL.md)

 How to use uftrace